blnaxblachbl/tit-ui/README.md

 1. **Name your components** - Provide a "name" props to component you want to take a value.
 This name will be key in returned result object

 2. **Mark your trigger** - Provide a "type" props with string "submit" value to mark trigger.
 All pressable component can be a trigger.
-Form put "onSubmit" function in "onPress" props of it.
-And when trigger pressed values fill pass to "onSubmit" function arguments.
+Form put "onSubmit" function into "onPress" props of it.
+And when trigger pressed values will pass to "onSubmit" function arguments.

 3. **Provide a "onSubmit" function** - Provide a function in "onSubmit" props of Form compoent.